 Meet our Team

-As Executive Assistant for Business Development, Rachel works with grants and contracts, meeting logistics, event planning, as well as assists the division’s assistant commissioner.
-From 2015 until mid-2019, Rachel worked in the Consumer and Industry Services division where she managed contracts and procurement.
-Prior to joining the Department of Agriculture’s staff, Rachel served seven years in the Tennessee State Senate, working for Lt.
+As Executive Assistant, Rachel oversees contracts, grants, budget, and human resources for the Business Development Division.
+Prior to joining the Business Development team, Rachel worked in the Consumer and Industry Services Division where she oversaw all contracts and procurement.
+Rachel served as Constituent Services Assistant for 7 years in the Tennessee State Senate, working for Lt.
 Governor John Wilder and Senate Republican Leader Ben Atchley.
-Rachel also has experience in nonprofit management.
+Rachel also has 5 years of non-profit management experience.

 Expertise: Food Manufacturing

-Mike Brown has been with the Tennessee Department of Agriculture since 2014, originally serving as Outreach Coordinator in the Consumer and Industry Services division.
+Mike has been with the Department of Agriculture since 2014, originally serving as Outreach Coordinator for the Consumer and Industry Services division.
 In his current role in Business Development, Mike is a resource for new and expanding food manufacturers, assisting them with developing marketing opportunities.

-Expertise: International Marketing and Trade
+Expertise: International Marketing

 Expertise: Livestock, Meat Processing